LINE is a Japanese instant messenger app, produced by an eponymous corporation – the Japanese subsidiary of Korea’s Naver Corporation.

 Other LINE revenue streams

-Breaking out some individual LINE revenue streams, we can see that LINE Manga and LINE MUSIC are both in rude health.
-LINE Manga transactions came to ¥6.3 billion ($59 million) in the quarter in question, while LINE MUSIC generated ¥2.6 billion ($24 million).
-Both are well up on 2018 figures, with the former posting incredible growth of 76.5%, and the latter the nearly as impressive 57%.
+Breaking out some individual LINE content revenue streams, we can see that LINE Manga and LINE MUSIC are both in rude health.
+LINE Manga transactions came to ¥8.2 billion in Q3 2020, while LINE MUSIC generated ¥3.9 billion.

 LINE went public in July 2016, listing on the NYSE and the Tokyo Stock Exchange.
 22 million shares were offered on the former, and 12 million on the latter.